iggredible/Learn-Vim/ch01_starting_vim.md

 ## Opening Multiple Windows

-You can launch Vim on split horizontal and vertical windows with `o` and `O`, respectively.
+You can launch Vim on split horizontal and vertical windows with the `-o` and `-O` options, respectively.

 To open Vim with two horizontal windows, run: